 - Almonds – an ounce provides 0.9 milligrams of zinc or 6 percent of the daily requirement

-Zinc is an essential nutrient needed for different functions, including boosting immunity, supporting growth in children, and improving metabolism.
+Zinc helps promote healthy hair growth and follicle production, which can help you retain your natural hair color and thickness longer and maintain a healthy scalp.
+Zinc is also essential for different functions, including boosting immunity, supporting growth in children, and improving metabolism.

 Zinc deficiency may result in poor wound healing, weak immune system, thinning hair, acne, leaky gut, diarrhea, and allergies.